CLARIAH/clariah-plus/requirements/infrastructure-requirements.md

 ### 7. The infrastructure *MUST* _automatically build_ the application. ([AUTO](#auto))

 When software is released, through tagging in the Version Control System (VCS), the infrastructure must automatically (re)build the application, producing an OCI container build artefact.
-This facilitates *continuous deployment*.
+This facilitates *continuous delivery and deployment*.

 ### 8. The infrastructure *MUST* _automatically run application tests_ when commits are pushed to the application repository. ([AUTO](#auto))